-The community of St Agatha's aligned all values, attitudes, directions and activities with the Diocesan Catholic Worldview.
-Respect and responsibility also provide the basis for Positive Behaviour for Learning (PBL).
-During 2011, we continued to focus on the following areas from the Catholic Worldview:
+The community of St Agatha's aligned all values, attitudes, directions and activities with the diocesan Catholic Worldview.
+Respect and responsibility also provide the basis for Positive Behaviours for Learning (PBL) which is a program for achieving social and learning outcomes while working towards preventing problem behaviours.
+During 2012, we continued to focus on the following areas from the Catholic World View: